openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/Preferences.md

 ![Preferences > Quick Wizard Button Setup](../images/Pref2020_OV_QuickWizard.png)

-f you click the quick wizard button **AAPS** will calculate and propose a bolus for those carbs based on your current ratios (considering blood glucose value or insulin on board if set up).
+If you click the quick wizard button **AAPS** will calculate and propose a bolus for those carbs based on your current ratios (considering blood glucose value or insulin on board if set up).

 The proposal has to be confirmed before insulin is delivered.